Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 Lack of measurabel expectations leads to organizations trying to become DAOs defaulting to conventional ownership or strart-up structure, which, for the most part, does not conform to the goals of DAOs.

+### Plutocratic governance

+Though DAOs espouse democratic governance and collective ownership, in reality, most DAOs in reality are plutocratic.[^1][^9] Most DAOs, in reality, default to conventional ownership structures, where ownership is highly concentrated, and generally using 1 token 1 vote method for voting power, which further entrenches whales in governance or conforms the goals fo the organization with whales, rather than the whole membership or with other stakeholdrs or which leads to failing to include small token-holders.[^1][^9] This default to conventional ownership inhibits expeirmetnation with alternative ownership structures that stress stakeholder accountability and values aignment.[^1]

+The use of conventional ownership structures does not promote or implement practices that lead to less hierarchy and the disavows the use of collective governance mechanisms. (need a cite)

-## not following Signal's strategy of viable alternative (probably do not need this subsection)
+## not following Signal's strategy of viable alternative (probably do not need this subsection) (an issue, but not a cause of misalignment really)

 - refer to https://signal.org/blog/signal-is-expensive/

-## Subjectivity of algorithmic policy (or Lack of recognizing complexity and subjectivity of algorithmic policy)
+## Subjectivity of algorithmic policy (or Lack of recognizing complexity and subjectivity of algorithmic policy) (probably do not need because this is not necessarily a cause of misalignment, but it is improtant for principles as proactive means to balance social and algorithmic governance)

 outline: